Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 • Agricultural Economics, etc.

 The answer to this is Medicine and Surgery.
-If you want a course with which you can graduate and get a job immediately in Nigeria, Medicine and Surgery must surely be among your options.
-Apart from the fact that the course is highly marketable, it is also high-paying.
+If you want a course with which you can graduate and get a job immediately in Nigeria, Medicine, and Surgery must surely be among your options.

 However, Medical Doctors are not the highest paid in Nigeria; Petroleum Engineers are.
 Petroleum Engineers get the highest pay annually than every other profession in the country.
 The only problem is that the demand for Petroleum Engineers is limited, and they are often employed based on connection.